stephenverderame/cpp_book/src/templates/iterators.md

 Each iterator has a corresponding iterator tag type that would be assigned to the `iterator_category` type alias.
 The tags are `std::input_iterator_tag`, `std::output_iterator_tag`, etc.

-The STL provides some general methods for operating with iterators that are specialized to use more efficient operations if available. `std::advance(it, diff)` takes an iterator reference as its first parameter and a different type as its second parameter.
+The STL provides some general methods for operating with iterators that are specialized to use more efficient operations if available.
+`std::advance(it, diff)` takes an iterator reference as its first parameter and a different type as its second parameter.
 It will advance the iterator `diff` spaces using `operator+` if it's available otherwise will repeatedly increment the iterator. `std::distance()` will return the distance between two iterators.
-Similarily, `std::distance` will be constant time for iterators that support `operator-(iter, iter)`.
+Similarly, `std::distance` will be constant time for iterators that support `operator-(iter, iter)`.
 The STL also provides `std::next` and `std::prev` which are similar to `std::advance` for incrementing and decrementing the iterator.

 When designing generic code, it's best to be **as generic as possible**.
 For example, if you're using iterators in a for loop, it's better to use `operator!=` rather than `operator<` for comparing the iterator to the sentinel because only Random Access and Contiguous iterators support `operator<`.
 This doesn't just apply to iterators.
 Any time you use a type parameter you ideally want to use the most broadly applicable interface possible to reduce the requirements for that type.

 Consider:
 ```C++